Classical Greek 3: module 3

 - demonstrate knowledge of the three declensions as well as adjectives.

 - demonstrate knowledge of main Greek tenses, as well as of perfect and pluperfect tenses.

 - show knowledge of more complex grammatical structures

 - provide some information about Aristophanes works

 - have some insight into the derivation of English words.

 What level is the course and do I need any particular skills?

-You should have attended Classical Greek 3 module 2, or have an equivalent knowledge (approximately 2 years of studies).
+You should have attended Classical Greek 3 modules 1 and 2, or have an equivalent knowledge.
 As the course is taught in English, please read the outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.